jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-service-encryption-client.rst

 don’t rely on an external service to handle encryption for you.

-The |sdk-php| implements :KMS-dg:`envelope encryption <workflow>` and utilizes `OpenSSL <https://www.openssl.org/>`_ for its encrypting and decrypting.
+The |sdk-php| implements :KMS-dg:`envelope encryption <workflow>` and uses `OpenSSL <https://www.openssl.org/>`_ for its encrypting and decrypting.
 The implementation is interoperable with :AWS-gr:`other SDKs that match its feature support <aws_sdk_cryptography>`.
-It's also compatible with :doc: `the SDK’s promise based asynchronous workflow <guide_promises>`.
+It's also compatible with :doc: `the SDK’s promise-based asynchronous workflow <guide_promises>`.

 Setup
 -----